 India has experienced the completion of its first financial year of the much-awaited Goods and Services Tax (GST) from 1 July 2017 to 31 March 2018.
 This contemporary regime held high aspirations digitally by mandating taxpayers to undertake transaction-level reporting of its business on to its information technology/Goods and Services Tax network (IT/GSTN) platform.
 It proposes to close the compliances with the filing of the last consolidated return for this first year (i.e., annual return in Form GSTR 9) by 31 December 2018 coupled with a third-party certified reconciliation statement (more commonly known as GST audit report in Form GSTR 9C).
-In a press release dated 7 December 2018, it was informed that the last date to file the compliances has been extended to 31 March 2019.
+By the recent Order No. 3/ 2018-Central Tax dated 31 December 2018, the last date to file the compliances has been further extended to 30 June 2019.

 To ensure better tax governance, this yearly audit targets a reconciliation of the differences between books of accounts and annual GST returns filed.
 This is akin to several tax regimes requiring audit by tax professionals.
 GST audit is applicable for every registered person whose aggregate turnover during a financial year exceeds INR2 crores.
 GST audit is required to be done either by a chartered accountant or a cost accountant.
 Separate state-/registration-wise reconciliation statement is to be electronically submitted.